sysmustang/csp-stealer/README.md

 CSPstealer
 =========

-This is tool to retrieve web-page secrets and bypass Content Security Policy.
+This is tool used to retrieve web-page secrets and bypass Content Security Policy.
 In general, the functionality is similar to xsshunter.

+It's helpful when you have an XSS, but there is no way to steal secrets because of CSP.
+Especially it may increase your chanses to find Blind Stored XSS.

+The concept was introduced at VolgaCTF 2021.
+To have more information you can read see original [report](csp_bypass.pdf).

 Installation & Usage
 ------------